AW203/loader-autoupdater/README.md

 ### GitHub Configuration

-1. Make sure the `version.txt` file at the root of your repository contains the latest release version (e.g., "1.0.0")
-2. Create a release on GitHub:
+1. Create a release on GitHub:
    - Go to your repository → Releases → Create a new release
-   - Tag version: v1.0.0 (matching version.txt)
+   - Tag version: v1.0.0 (the "v" prefix is important as the system will strip it automatically)
    - Upload the compiled executable and rename it to `loader.exe` (important: this exact name is required)
    - Publish the release

 ### Testing the Auto-Update System

 1. Run your version 0.9.0 loader (e.g. `loader_0.9.0.exe`)
-2. The loader should detect version 1.0.0 on GitHub and download the update
+2. The loader will use the GitHub API to check for updates and detect version 1.0.0
 3. After downloading, it will automatically:
    - Close the current loader
    - Install the new version as `loader_1.0.0.exe`